rishi058/CP-DSA/CP__DUMP/NEW/01_INTRO.md

 #### 1. TECHNICAL SKILLS

-I have a solid foundation in programming languages like C/C++, JavaScript and Dart.
-And I am familiar with SQL, TypeScript and Python.
+I have a solid foundation in programming languages like C/C++, JavaScript/Typescript and Dart.
+And I am familiar with SQL and Python.
 I have a good knowledge on toolkits like VS Code and Android Studio and frameworks like Flutter, Firebase, ReactJS, NodeJS, and NextJS.

 In terms of coursework, I excel in subjects such as DSA, OOP, DBMS, OS, CN.